Research into COVID-19 impact on cancer treatment

 Researchers are also investigating whether a blood test can be used to support prompt cancer diagnosis and treatment.
 The blood test will be used as part of a supportive package of diagnostic information.
 The test provides information that we cannot currently gain from invasive procedures such as endoscopy, many of which have been cancelled because they generate an aerosol containing the virus from infected patients, risking staff in the room, contamination of the diagnostic suite, and infection of other patients.
 This study has been made possible, thanks to a generous donation by The Henry Oldfield Trust.

-During the pandemic clinicians have faced a challenge of identifying whether lung changes in lung cancer patients are due to COVID-19, or if they are being caused by another infection or side effects from cancer treatment.
+During the pandemic clinicians have faced the challenge of identifying whether lung changes in lung cancer patients are due to COVID-19, or if they are being caused by another infection or side effects from cancer treatment.
 In response, researchers will trial the use of artificial intelligence as a tool to help analyse scans from patients, providing clinicians with data quickly to help inform treatment decisions and improve outcomes for patients.

 Shedding light on COVID-19